hontas/queryStringParser/FEEDME.md

 	});
 });
 ```
-Now produce **only the code neccesary** to make the test not fail.
+Now produce **only the code necessary** to make the test not fail.
 Then write another failing test case.
-Produce the mininum amount of code to make it work.
+Produce the minimum amount of code to make it work.
 Keep doing this until you're done.
 At all times following [the principle of least effort](http://en.wikipedia.org/wiki/Principle_of_least_effort).

 ### Test input